mhogan-nwra/envector/docs/tutorials/whatsnext.rst

 * To add information and/or examples to existing sections that need to be expanded.

-* To document nvector features that aren't yet documented.
+* To document envector features that aren't yet documented.
 (The list of such features is shrinking but exists nonetheless.)

-* To add documentation for new features as new features get added, or as nvector APIs or behaviors change.
+* To add documentation for new features as new features get added, or as envector APIs or behaviors change.

 In plain text
 -------------

-For offline reading, or just for convenience, you can read the nvector documentation in plain text.
+For offline reading, or just for convenience, you can read the envector documentation in plain text.

-If you're using an official release of nvector, the zipped package (tarball) of the code includes a ``docs/`` directory, which contains all the documentation for that release.
+If you're using an official release of envector, the zipped package (tarball) of the code includes a ``docs/`` directory, which contains all the documentation for that release.

-If you're using the development version of nvector (aka the master branch), the ``docs/`` directory contains all of the documentation.
+If you're using the development version of envector (aka the master branch), the ``docs/`` directory contains all of the documentation.
 You can update your Git checkout to get the latest changes.

 One low-tech way of taking advantage of the text documentation is by using the Unix ``grep`` utility to search for a phrase in all of the documentation.
-For example, this will show you each mention of the phrase "max_length" in any nvector document:
+For example, this will show you each mention of the phrase "max_length" in any envector document:

 .. code-block:: console